thannaske/telegraf-teamspeak3/README.md

 # Usage instruction
 Clone, build and store somewhere on your server.
 Add the executable to the `exec` input plugin of Influx Telegraf.
 Don't set the execution timeout too low when you have multiple server instances running.

+# Output
+The script outputs collected metrics about all found Teamspeak 3 instances in Influx Line format.

-# Usage Example: Visualize Metrics with Grafana
+# Usage example: Visualize Metrics with Grafana
 ![Grfana Example](https://i.gyazo.com/f6f5e28fbb8ea56c8cacedacc64bd6b8.png)